Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Data

-First, global sky background subtraction and $\phi 8''.3$ aperture photometry for field stars were performed using {\tt SExtractor} \citep{ber96}.
-Here we adopted the aperture diameter size of $\phi 8''.3$ to match the standard MAGNUM photometry (Section~\ref{magnum_obs}).
-The MAGNUM photometry used $\phi 11''.1-13''.9$ annulus aperture to estimate the sky flux to be subtracted, whereas our Sextractor analysis of the SDSS images estimated global sky background using $128 \times 128$ pixels background meshes.
-The background sigma map was calculated by the {\tt SExtractor}, and object Poisson noise contribution was calculated using charge-coupled device (CCD) gain values of 3.855 and 4.600 for the $g$- and $r$-bands, respectively.
-The zero-point magnitude of each image was determined by comparing the measured instrumental aperture magnitudes and the SDSS PSF magnitudes of field objects catalogued in the SDSS DR7 Catalog Archive Server.
-Then, aperture fluxes of Mrk~590 and their statistical errors were measured using {\tt Photutils} \citep{pho17} adopting a $\phi8''.3$ circular aperture centred on the sky coordinate of the nucleus of Mrk~590.
+First, global sky background subtraction and $\phi 8''.3$ aperture photometry for field stars are performed using {\tt SExtractor} \citep{ber96}.
+Here, we adopt the aperture diameter size of $\phi 8''.3$ to match the standard MAGNUM photometry (Section~\ref{magnum_obs}).
+The MAGNUM photometry uses $\phi 11''.1-13''.9$ annulus aperture to estimate the sky flux to be subtracted, whereas our SExtractor analysis of the SDSS images estimates global sky background using $128 \times 128$ pixels background meshes.
+The background sigma map is calculated by the {\tt SExtractor}, and object Poisson noise contribution is calculated using charge-coupled device (CCD) gain values of 3.855 and 4.600 for the $g$- and $r$-bands, respectively.
+The zero-point magnitude of each image is determined by comparing the measured instrumental aperture magnitudes and the SDSS PSF magnitudes of field objects catalogued in the SDSS DR7 Catalog Archive Server.
+Then, aperture fluxes of Mrk~590 and their statistical errors are measured using {\tt Photutils} \citep{pho17} adopting a $\phi8''.3$ circular aperture centred on the sky coordinate of the nucleus of Mrk~590.

-The SDSS Stripe82 observations after 2001 generally obtained multiple photometry within each year, during which the AGN variability of Mrk~590 was small (see below).
-A few outlying photometry data points were identified and removed from the light curves by applying $3\sigma$ clipping for photometry data obtained within a year (only for the years with over three data points), where $\sigma$ is defined as the median absolute deviation of the data points.
-After rejection of the outliers, photometry data points obtained within a year were binned by taking a weighted mean, and the median absolute deviation of the data points were assigned as the photometric error for the binned data.
+The SDSS Stripe~82 observations after 2001 generally obtained multiple images within each year, during which the AGN variability of Mrk~590 was small (see below).
+A few outlying photometry data points are identified and removed from the light curves by applying $3\sigma$ clipping for photometry data obtained within a year (only for the years with over three data points), where $\sigma$ is defined as the median absolute deviation of the data points.
+After rejection of the outliers (56 and 64 data points are retained for the $g$- and $r$-bands, respectively), photometry data points obtained within a year are binned by taking a weighted mean, and the median absolute deviation of the data points are assigned as the photometric error for the binned data.

+Fig.~\ref{fig:mrk590_MAGNUM_lc} presents the $\phi 8''.3$ aperture SDSS $g$- and $r$-band light curves.
+SDSS observations reveal that Mrk~590 experienced a sudden flux decrease in 2000-2001 (MJD = $51819-52288$).
+Hereafter, we refer to the period after the significant flux decrease as the ``faint phase'' of Mrk~590, and the period before 2000 as the ``bright phase''.
+Previously, a significant AGN optical luminosity drop in Mrk~590 from 1996 to 2013 was identified using discrete spectroscopic data obtained in 1996, 2003, 2006, and 2013 \citep{den14}; the continuous SDSS imaging data analysed here pinpoint the exact epoch of the beginning of the significant luminosity drop to be between 2000 and 2001.